Skip to content

 A counting task contains a list of products, each with an expected quantity.
 Your job is to physically count the items on the shelf and record what you find.
 FastQuery compares your count to the expected quantity and highlights any discrepancies.

-1. Open the counting task from your My Tasks tab
+1. Open the counting task from your My tab

 2. The counting interface shows the list of products to count